jpsca/jx/docs/content/assets.md

 description: Managing CSS and JavaScript in components
 ---

-One of jx's most powerful features is the ability to declare CSS and JavaScript files for each component. jx automatically collects these assets from all the components you use and provides simple functions to render them.
+Any component can declare the URLs of the CSS and JavaScript files that uses.
+Jx automatically collects these assets from all the components you use and provides simple functions to render them.

 ## Why Per-Component Assets?